TaxMate – Accurate & KRA-compliant PAYE and Net pay calculator in Kenya

 The taxman does not tax every coin in your gross income.
 There are some allowable monetary deductions before determining your taxable income.

-Our PAYE calculator automatically makes these deductions for you based on your gross salary.
-It automatically deducts your National Social Security Fund contribution (Tier 1 and Tier 2) both tiers at 6%, Affordable Housing levy (Capped at 1.5% of your gross pay), and Social Health Insurance Fund (capped at 2.75% of gross income, with the lowest contribution set at KSh 300).
+Our PAYE calculator automatically applies these deductions to your gross salary.
+It automatically deducts your National Social Security Fund contribution (Tier 1 and Tier 2), both tiers at 6%, Affordable Housing levy (Capped at 1.5% of your gross pay), and Social Health Insurance Fund (capped at 2.75% of gross income, with the lowest contribution set at KSh 300).

-Other allowable deuctions include; Post-retirement medical fund not exceeding Ksh 15,000 per month and Mortgage interest not exceeding Ksh 30,000 per month.
+Other allowable deductions include: Post-retirement medical fund not exceeding Ksh 15,000 per month and Mortgage interest not exceeding Ksh 30,000 per month.

 Example PAYE calculation for a Kenyan earning KSh 50,000